MathieuRita/Lazimpa/README.md

 #### Command lines

-1. First clone the repository:
+1. First clone the repository and create a directory in which all the useful data will be saved (you have to respect the following hierarchy):
 ```
 git clone https://github.com/MathieuRita/LE_test.git
 mv "./LE_test/egg" "./egg"
 ```

-2. Create a directory in which all the useful data will be saved (you have to respect the following hierarchy):

 ```
 mkdir dir_save